 FGCU COE students and faculty shall comply with the published policies and practices of AGENCY with regards to eligibility requirements for students, client services, dress codes, written personnel standards, hours of operation, and use of facilities and equipment.

 Faculty and staff of FGCU shall have comprehensive general liability insurance pursuant to the terms and limitations of Florida statute 768.28 and Florida statute chapter 284-part ii.
-Its Mental Health Counseling students shall provide professional liability insurance as required by the placement agency.
+Its Mental Health Counseling students shall provide professional liability insurance as required by the Counseling program. .

 FGCU COE will provide a Coordinator of Field Experience to coordinate placement activities of Mental Health Counseling students with AGENCY and provide training and support for agency field instructors.

-AGENCY agrees to permit field instructors time and a private area for a field instructor to attend training and to perform standard and approved field instructor/supervisory responsibilities.
+AGENCY agrees to permit University Supervisors time and a private area for a University Supervisors to attend training and to perform standard and approved field instructor/supervisory responsibilities.

 FGCUCOE Mental Health Counseling students are considered “volunteers” in agencies for purposes of any applicable agency insurance except in cases where students are actually employed by the placement agency.

 AGENCY has the right to terminate any Mental Health Counseling student whose conduct or field performance is not in accordance with AGENCY policies and standards.
 Similarly, FGCU COE may withdraw any Mental Health Counseling student whose progress, conduct, or performance does not meet with FGCU’s standards and requirements.
-In addition, FGCU COE may withdraw Mental Health Counseling students from agencies where the standards and requirements of the school are not being met for any reason.
+In addition, FGCU COE may withdraw Mental Health Counseling students from agencies where the standards and requirements are not being met for any reason.

 AGENCY and/or FGCU COE may alter or add to this agreement by written amendment executed by authorized representatives of the parties and attached hereto.